 Hurricane Ian: North Carolina braces for strong winds, heavy rain this weekend

-Meteorologist Olivia Cahill with the National Weather Service in Newport/Morehead City says the storm is expected to include 25 to 35 mph winds and up to seven inches of rain once it hits North Carolina.
-And she adds an isolated tornado or waterspout is not out of the picture Friday night into Saturday.
+Meteorologist Olivia Cahill with the National Weather Service in Newport/Morehead City told Public Radio East that the storm is expected to bring winds of up to 35 mph and up to seven inches of rain once it hits North Carolina.
+And she adds that an isolated tornado or waterspout is not entirely impossible for Friday night and into Saturday.

 “The threat for tornadoes is possible, but it's not as likely as the heavy rain,” Cahill said.